node-red/node-red-node-test-helper/README.md

 ```

 Both [Mocha](https://mochajs.org/) and [Should](https://shouldjs.github.io/) will be pulled in with the test helper.
 Mocha is a unit test framework for Javascript; Should is an assertion library.
 For more information on these frameworks, see their associated documentation.

+## Alternate linking of node project dependencies

+Instead of installing the unit test node project test dependencies, which can pull in a very large number of packages, you can install the unit test packages globally and link them to your node project.
+This is a better option if you plan on developing more than one node project.

+Install the unit test packages globally as follows:

+    npm install -g node-red
+    npm install -g node-red-node-test-helper
+    npm install -g should
+    npm install -g mocha
+    npm install -g sinon
+    npm install -g supertest
+    npm install -g express

+In your node project development directory, link the unit test packages as follows:

+    npm link node-red
+    npm link node-red-node-test-helper
+    npm link should
+    npm link mocha
+    npm link sinon
+    npm link supertest
+    npm link express

+Depending on the nodes in your test flow, you may also need to link in other packages as required.
+If a test indicates that a package cannot be found, install the package globally and then link it to your node project the same way as the packages above.

 ## Adding test script to `package.json`